-When it comes to choosing a balance bike for your little one, many parents turn to Strider first and with good reason.
+When it comes to choosing a Strider Balance Bikes for your little one, many parents turn to Strider first and with good reason.
 Strider is the most popular balance bike in the world.
 In fact, Strider specializes specifically in Balance Bikes, and in the process, the company has developed enhanced features, including the lowest seat in the industry.
 With Strider’s Four Learn-to-Ride steps, children can jump on a bike and get moving as soon as the bike is set up.
-As lovers of riding bikes, Strider loves inspiring children to ride.
+As a lover of riding bikes, Strider loves inspiring children to ride.
 Strider’s mission is to build lightweight, efficient, all-terrain bikes that develop two-wheeled balance, coordination, and confidence.

 There are a few authorized Strider Balance Bikes available featuring custom designs to coordinate the absolute most famous bike brands.

 Features of Strider Balance Bikes

 Now, let’s get started by taking a closer look at the features of Strider bikes and how they stack up to other balanced bikes on the market.

 One of the biggest benefits of a Strider balance bike is that it’s really light weighing in at just six-point seven pounds.
 The Strider is one of the lighter balanced bikes on the market although, the Strider has a steel frame that is heavier than aluminum.
 It’s still much lighter than many other bikes.
 Lightweight bikes are much easier for toddlers to handle in addition to helping kids learn to balance.
 Lightweight bikes also give them the confidence to be adventurous.
 They’re also easier for little ones to pick up after they fall and trust us.
 They will fall a lot especially when they’re first learning to ride.